ShirazUGroup/Mohammad-Mojtaba-Roshani/fl-homomorphic-example/readme.md

-# Codes provided by mmRoshani in Shiraz university
+# Codes provided by mmRoshani in Shiraz university (NOT WORKING, DATASET PATH HAS CHANGED)

 ## Federated Learning Homomorphic Encryption